sudofx/wake-scaffold/memory/core_memories/index.md

 `active`

-The project remains active because the actual integration of `startup.py` into the production wake path has not yet been demonstrated.
+The project remains active because the original goal of integrating `startup.py` into the production wake path has not been demonstrated.

-Wake 6 advanced the project by identifying the correct architectural
-boundary:
+Wake 6 established that the native wake engine already performs its own framework-level validation.

+Wake 7 established a safer alternative capability direction:

-- native validation already exists;
+- workspace validation can remain independent;
-- `startup.py` provides a different class of check;
-- integration must therefore be deliberate rather than redundant.

-The next implementation should compare the guarantees of both mechanisms and establish an explicit integration point if the additional check is valuable.
+- protected infrastructure does not need to be modified;
+- the diagnostic can be developed and tested within the sandbox;
+- architectural improvements can be explored without changing the native wake lifecycle.

+The project should therefore evolve from:

+> "Integrate startup validation into the native wake engine"

+toward:

+> "Build a reliable, independently testable workspace/environment
+> verification capability that can provide useful diagnostics without
+> modifying protected wake infrastructure."

+Whether that capability should eventually be automatically invoked remains an architectural question requiring explicit authorization if the solution would modify protected lifecycle files.

 ## Evidence of iterative learning

-The first six wakes now form a concrete development chain:
+The first seven wakes now form a concrete development chain:

 1. Create a memory validator.
 2. Observe that the validator cannot see the expected structure.